PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 ### Mountpoint hardening

-Consider adding the [following options](https://man7.org/linux/man-pages/man8/mount.8.html) `nodev`, `noexec`, and `nosuid` to [mountpoints](https://en.wikipedia.org/wiki/Mount_(computing)) which do not need them.
+Consider adding the [following options](https://man7.org/linux/man-pages/man8/mount.8.html) `nodev`, `noexec`, and `nosuid` to mountpoints which do not need them.
 Typically, these could be applied to `/boot`, `/boot/efi`, and `/var`.

 These flags could also be applied to `/home` and `/root` as well, however, `noexec` will prevent applications from working that require binary execution in those locations.
 This includes products such as Flatpak and Snap.
+It should also be noted that this is not fool proof, as `noexec` is bypassable.
+You can see an example of that [here](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/security/noexec_shell_scripts.md)

 If you use [Toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/), you should not set any of those options on `/var/log/journal`.
 From my testing, the Toolbox container will fail to start if you have `nodev`, `nosuid`, or `noexec` on said directory.
 If you are on Arch Linux, you probably would not want to set `noexec` on `/var/tmp`, as it will make some AUR packages fail to build.